amadeocutini/amadeocutini/README.md

 # Hi, there!
-I am ✨ Amadeo Cutini ✨ 👋
+I’m ✨ Amadeo Cutini ✨ 👋

 - 🔭 I’m currently working as a Junior Front-End Developer.
-- 🌱 I’m currently improving my skills with JavaScript.
-- 💬 Ask me about HTML, CSS and Bootstrap.
+- 💬 Ask me about: HTML, CSS, JavaScript and Bootstrap.
 - 📫 How to reach me: [Portfolio](amadeocutini.com.ar) & [Linkedin](https://www.linkedin.com/in/amadeo-cutini-607967234/)
+- ⚡ Fun fact: I'm also a glider pilot